What You’ll Learn 🎯

 EMA - experimental modal analysis

-In the experimental modal analysis (EMA), the structures are excited by artificial forces and both the inputs (excitation) and outputs (response) are measured to get the frequency response functions (FRF) or impulse response functions (IRF) by digital signal processing.
-Modal parameters can be identified from FRF or IRF by identification algorithms in the frequency domain or the time domain.
-EMA tests are usually carried out in the lab, with the advantage of high signal to noise ration (SNR) and easy to change test status.
+In Experimental Modal Analysis (EMA), structures are excited by artificial forces, and both the inputs (excitation) and outputs (response) are measured to obtain Frequency Response Functions (FRFs) or Impulse Response Functions (IRFs) through digital signal processing.
+Modal parameters can be identified from FRFs or IRFs using identification algorithms in either the frequency domain or the time domain.
+EMA tests are typically conducted in a laboratory environment, offering the advantages of a high Signal-to-Noise Ratio (SNR) and the flexibility to easily change the test setup.

-EMA identification methods can be classified into a time domain (TD) methods and frequency domain (FD) methods according to different identification domain.
-Also, they can be classified according to a different number of input and output:
+EMA identification methods can be classified into time-domain (TD) methods and frequency-domain (FD) methods, depending on the domain used for identification.
+Additionally, they can be categorized based on the number of input and output channels:

 SISO (single input single output),